 Independent scientists and the companies that develop biotech crops conduct tests for food, feed and environmental safety.
 Scientists at regulatory agencies review this data and are responsible for regulating the crops.

 Independent scientists at regulatory agencies worldwide review the data for each potential product and make their own scientific assessment of its food, feed and environmental safety.
 There is broad global agreement among food scientists, toxicology experts and regulatory food safety officials on how to evaluate the safety of GM foods; and this strong regulatory framework has successfully ensured the safety of GM seeds.

-Since GM crops were first commercialized in 1996 (1996-2012), regulatory agencies in 59 countries have conducted extensive scientific reviews and affirmed the safety of GM crops with 2,497 approvals on 319 different GMO traits in 25 crops.
-The majority (1,129) of approvals on GM crops have been on the food safety of the product.
+Since 1996, when the first GM crops were widely commercialized (1996-2014), over 60 different countries have granted over 3,083 commercial use approvals on 357 different GM traits in 27 crops.
+The majority (1,458) of approvals on GM crops have been on the food safety of the product.

 Monsanto makes submissions to regulatory agencies in countries where we plan to sell our seed or where the crop is commonly imported.
 Regulatory agencies in each country must approve a potential product before it can be sold to farmers, or imported for food and/or animal feed in their country.
 In the United States, for example, three agencies share responsibility for overseeing and approving GM crops based on their specific areas of scientific expertise:

 - The Food and Drug Administration (FDA) is responsible for the safety and appropriate labeling of food and feed products grown from GM crops.
 This includes a review of nutrient composition, non-nutrient composition and the potential presence of allergens.